 RN license verification

-Program and Health data must be uploaded into the Exxat Software by the due date in the first term of classes.
-Students are responsible for uploading all their healthcare data in the Exxat system and the fees that apply to the repository system.
+Program and Health data must be uploaded into the Exxat Software System by the due date in the first term of classes.
+Students are responsible for uploading all their health and program requirements in the Exxat system and the fees that apply to the repository system.
 Failure to submit these documents will impede the forward progression of the student in the program.

 Students may enroll in a 600-level and above nursing course once all Program and Health Requirements are met.
 If this requirement is not met, a ‘hold’ will be placed on the student’s registration for courses, until all requirements are met and appropriate documentation has been received by the SON.
 Students who do not remain current with health and program data will be administratively withdrawn from clinical practicum courses.
-Currency in this data is required through a contractual agreement with clinical sites and noted in the CAA; no exceptions will be granted.
+Currency in this data is required through a contractual agreement with clinical sites and noted in the Community Affiliation Agreement ; no exceptions will be granted.

 8. EXXAT™ Software

 The MSN program in the School of Nursing uses Exxat™ software system for clinical compliance and coursework verification.
 Students will receive an invitation to join Exxat™ System one week prior to the start of the term.
-Students must log in with their CSU credentials and pay the $36 fee in order to upload health data for review.
+Students must log in with their CSU credentials and pay an annual $36 fee in order to upload health data for review.

 It is ultimately each student’s responsibility to maintain compliance with the Graduate Program health data requirements.
 Students must always keep their compliance current while enrolled in the program.
 Failure to do so may result in a delay in starting full-time clinical experiences, and/or result in being removed from a clinical education site.

-All graduate students, DNP and MSN, will use the Exxat™ software for clinical compliance, health data requirements, in addition, the MSN student will use the Exxat™ software to log all clinical time, patient cases and submit required forms and program paperwork.
+All graduate students, DNP and MSN, will use the Exxat™ software system for clinical compliance, health data requirements, in addition, the MSN student will use the Exxat™ software to log all clinical time, patient cases and submit required forms and program paperwork.

 9. TyphonTM Software